Microbiology 101: General Microbiology

 Microbiology 527: Advanced Laboratory Techniques in Microbiology

-Fall only; 3 cr (B-A); Christopherson, Kurtz, Paustian, Roll: This course will provide students with a strong foundation in modern methods of research in the biomedical sciences as they address hypothesis-driven scientific questions.
+Fall; 2 cr (Biological Science, Advanced); Christopherson, Kurtz, Paustian, Roll: This course will provide students with a strong foundation in modern methods of research in the biomedical sciences as they address hypothesis-driven scientific questions.
 Students will also be coached in and practice critical data analysis and scientific writing.
-Prereq> Declared in Microbiology and MICROBIO 304
+Pre-Req: Declared in Microbiology and MICROBIO 304

 Microbiology 528: Immunology